-Making photography a mission, even if it's just little odd details you notice about a place, gives a little structure to your day.
-And you will notice more odd details, because you’ll have the time and attention to look around.
+Making photography a mission, even if it's just snapping odd little details you notice about a place, gives structure to your day.
 Your friends at home will appreciate your perspective and the story that comes with it.

 If the thought of bar-hopping alone makes you die a little inside, just recast your day.
 Wake up early, enjoy a leisurely breakfast (when all the good stuff is still available on the hotel buffet) and head out for parks, museums and other daytime-only activities.
 If you pack your day full enough, you'll be ready for bed by 9pm.

 Make the effort to learn a few words and phrases before you go travelling.
 Just knowing how to introduce yourself, start a basic conversation, order a beer and count from 1–10 makes all the difference.
-People love to know you're making an effort and doing your best to interact, even if you're rubbish.
+People love to know you're making an effort and doing your best to interact, even if you're a little rusty.

-Travelling solo can be both safe and rewarding, but be mindful of safety concerns as you would travelling in a group or couple.
+Travelling solo can be both safe and rewarding, but be mindful of safety concerns just as you would travelling in a pair or group.
 Take care in large cities at night, watch your drinks, be aware of any local scams and keep a close eye on your valuables.